'Surprised' Pakistan summons US envoy for official demarche over Biden's remarks on its nuclear weapons | Politics

 Foreign Minister Bilawal Bhutto Zardari also said that he is ''surprised'' by the remarks of President Biden on Pakistan's nuclear weapons.

-Addressing a Democratic Party congressional campaign committee reception on Thursday in Washington, US President Joe Biden said that Pakistan is “one of the most dangerous nations in the world” as it has “nuclear weapons without cohesion”.
+Addressing a Democratic Party congressional campaign committee reception on Thursday in Washington, Biden said that Pakistan is “one of the most dangerous nations in the world” as it has “nuclear weapons without cohesion”.

 He made the remarks in the context of the changing geopolitical situation globally.